-Joan Cergol is an unelected career bureaucrat who left the Town of Huntington Community Development Agency (CDA) $1 million dollars in debt to the taxpayers of Huntington when she resigned last year after the outgoing Democrat Town Board, led by former 24-year Supervisor Frank Petrone, appointed Cergol as an unelected Democrat member of the Town Board at their final meeting of 2017, in total defiance of Huntington's voters, who rejected the Democrats' policies when they voted for Chad Lupinacci, Ed Smyth and a New Direction!
+Joan Cergol is an unelected career bureaucrat who left the Town of Huntington Community Development Agency (CDA) $1 million dollars in debt to the taxpayers of Huntington when she resigned last year.
+The outgoing Democrat Town Board, led by former 24-year Supervisor Frank Petrone, appointed Cergol as an unelected Democrat member of the Town Board at their final meeting of 2017, in total defiance of Huntington's voters, who rejected the Democrats' policies when they voted for Chad Lupinacci, Ed Smyth and a New Direction!

 Cergol's mismanagement of the CDA (in the appointed, unelected position she held from January 2013 through the final Town Board meeting of 2017) is evidenced by a review of the independent auditor's reports for 2017, 2016, 2015, 2014, -- mysteriously the financials for her first year at the CDA (2013) are missing from the CDA reports but if you look to the 2012 Financials (for the time period ending December 31, 2012, just days before Cergol was appointed to the CDA by former Supervisor Frank Petrone and the Democrat-majority Town Board), you can see: every year the CDA was under Cergol's management, the agency went deeper and deeper into debt on the taxpayer dime.

-To add insult to injury, as CDA Director, Cergol made $2,500 monthly payments to a fund in the name of Huntington Station's biggest slumlord as part of a deal the CDA and Economic Development Corporation (EDC) made years earlier, when career bureaucrat Cergol was the Executive Director of the EDC, to purchase 1264-1268 New York Avenue from the notorious landlord whose neglect has allowed crime and gang violence to infiltrate Huntington Station.
+To add insult to injury, as CDA Director, Cergol made $2,500 monthly payments to a fund in the name of Huntington Station's biggest slumlord as part of a deal the CDA and Economic Development Corporation (EDC) made years earlier, when Cergol was the Executive Director of the EDC, to purchase 1264-1268 New York Avenue from the notorious landlord whose neglect has allowed crime and gang violence to infiltrate Huntington Station.

 This deal, which leaves taxpayers on the hook for a scholarship fund that gives credit to the slumlord -- who contributes no money into this fund for which Cergol gave him credit -- also took the New York Avenue property off the tax rolls, creating a larger burden on the Huntington School District.
 Cergol's administration of this scholarship in the name of this slumlord is an insult to the residents of this school district who have suffered innumerable public safety and quality of life issues due to the problem properties owned by this notorious landlord.